 Marwah is a hillock near Masjid Al-Haram Makkah, Arabia connected by a course to Safaa.
 Saee always ends at Marwah.

-Also referred as: Marwa, Marwaa
+Also referred to as: Marwa, Marwaa

 See also: Hajj, Umrah, Saee